zksync-association/zk-governance/templates/gap_template_govops_governor.md

 Describe how the proposal will ***impact*** the ZKsync protocol and governance system, and what future vision these changes will contribute to.

-Make sure to describe what specific metrics your Token Program will impact, why it will impact them, and how the metrics will change.
+Make sure to describe what specific metrics your proposal will impact, why it will impact them, and how the metrics will change.

 ## Advisory Detail